craftcms/docs/docs/.artifacts/cms/4.x/config-general.md

 </div>

-The output format that database backups should use (PostgreSQL only).
+The output format to pass to `pg_dump` when backing up the database.